 see the entrance to a tunnel.
 However, it seems that the boiler and

-the boiler cellar are slightly to the right of the lady chapel.
+the boiler cellar are just to the right of the Lady Chapel.
 In fact whilst I was in the cellar I noticed a grate that looks up into the lady chapel, but not in the right position to line up with the archway behind the pews.

 All in all the trip approved pretty fruitless.
-In fact, a thorough, if enlightening disappointment.
+In fact, a thorough, if an enlightening disappointment.

-The next night evening, the proprietors of ‘The Star Inn the allow me into their celar beneath the pub.
+The next night evening, the proprietors of ‘The Star Inn the allow me into their cellar beneath the pub.
 I had heard a rumour that one of the small cellars was at one

 In truth though I’m not sure what I expected to find, in the cellar of a working pub.
 Once again dear friends.
 The trail has gone cold.